Newsletter Event Mailing October 2008

 Please remember all MusicTank events MUST be booked and paid for in advance!
 Become a member of MusicTank and enjoy priviledged discounts on all MusicTank events…

-To book for events individually, please follow the individual links below.
+To book for events individually, please follow the individual links above.

 Venue: All sessions take place at the MCPS-PRS Alliance, Berners Street, London | Time: 18.30 – 21.00hrs.